JPMoresmau/BuildWrapper/README.md

 [![Build Status](https://travis-ci.org/JPMoresmau/BuildWrapper.svg?branch=master)](https://travis-ci.org/JPMoresmau/BuildWrapper)

+BuildWrapper is currently NOT maintained anymore.
+Feel free to fork and take up maintainership!

 BuildWrapper is a program designed to help an IDE deal with a Haskell project.
 It combines several tools under a simple API:

 - Cabal to configure and build the project.
 BuildWrapper works best on project that provide a cabal file.
 - GHC to load a particular file or buffer and generate a typechecked AST
 - Haskell-src-exts to parse a particular file and generate an outline

 BuildWrapper provides a library and an executable.
 Intended usage is mostly through the executable.
 This is how it's used by EclipseFP, the set of Haskell development plugins for the Eclipse IDE.
 This executable is *short-lived*, it is not a running server as scion (the project BuildWrapper is an evolution of) or scion-browser.
 You launch it with parameters, it perform some work, and returns a JSON result.
 BuildWrapper uses a temporary work folder inside the project to store both a copy of the source files and the result of its operations.
 In an IDE setting, the content of the temporary folder may contain files representing unsaved data, which allow BuildWrapper to use Cabal and file based operations regardless.